rpmuller/MolecularIntegrals.jl/Notes.md

 # Notes on changes to MolecularIntegrals.jl

+## 2021-06-05
+Figured out the issue with [turbo speeding vrr but slowing down the overall code](https://discourse.julialang.org/t/turbo-speeds-routine-slows-down-everything-else/).

+Got basic threading to work.
+Roughly a factor of 2 speed up at 4 threads.

 ## 2021-05-31
 Playing with @inbounds and @turbo.
 No effect in the full code, but a 30% effect in the standalone_vrr code.
 Don't know why.